procf/colloids-setup/System-Setup/02-macOS-Setup.md

 Vim is powerful, but difficult to get used to because of its unintuitive default interface and its many functions and shortcuts.
 The basics of Vim are:
 * Opening a file with `vim` does not allow you to immediately edit it.
 You must first enter "Instert" mode, by pressing `i`
 * To stop editing a file, press `esc` to return to the default mode
-* Back in the default "Normal" mode, you can search for something in your file using "/" (for example, so search for instances of the word "something" type "/something")
+* Back in the default "Normal" mode, you can search for something in your file using "/" (for example, to search for instances of the word "something" type "/something")
 * The command `:q` will quit a file that has not been edited
 * The command `:q!` will quit a file that has been edited WITHOUT saving changes
 * The command `:wq` will save (write) and quit a file that has been edited